 I know nothing about this temple except that it looks very old and exotic.
 There’s foliage growing out of the stone roof top.
 This temple is easy to stop and visit while en route to the Sangeh Monkey Forest.

-• Pura Taman Ayun
+15. Taman Ayun Temple

 I think this is one of the best temples in Bali — very photogenic, but away from the major tourist areas so it doesn’t get too crowded.
 Taman Ayun is pretty close to Abiansemal and the Sangeh Monkey Forest.

 Read More: Taman Ayun Temple

-• Pura Dalem Kahyangan Kedaton
+16. Pura Dalem Kahyangan Kedaton

 Alas Kedaton is a small jungle that doubles as a wild bat and monkey sanctuary.
 The fruit bats may look scary, but they’re actually pretty friendly.
 In the middle of the jungle is a group of temples you can visit too.

 Read More: Alas Kedaton Monkey Forest

-North Bali Temples
+Best North Bali Temples

 This is an old temple on a crater lake, and it’s arguably one of the most famous and iconic places in Bali.
 The 12-story pagoda just screams ‘Asia’, and the mountains in the background aren’t too shabby either.